 Public review - request for information

-The Department has assessed the responses to the OMR and is now conducting a Public Review to validate the results of the OMR, including seeking validation of the eligibility of the premises for subsidy.
-The Public Review will take place over the period of at least one month, and once concluded will confirm the eligibility of the premises for procurement(s).
+Having assessed the responses to the OMR, we undertook a Public Review to validate the results of the OMR, including seeking validation of the eligibility of the premises for subsidy.
+The Public Review took place between 5 June 2023 and 6 July 2023

 The Public Review – Request For Information document is at:

 - Project Gigabit NI public review - request for information